-Once a view is built, you can specify it on the OBJECT option of a GET command, just as you would the resource table itself.
+An order expression must be followed by either blank spaces or null characters to the end of the specified buffer.
+That is, the buffer length you specify (using the LENGTH option) must not include any data other than an order expression.
+Once a view is built, you can specify it on the OBJECT option of a GET command.
 The resource table records returned by GET include only those attributes you named in the order expression on the SPECIFY VIEW command.